Cloud Based Data Management: Concepts & Tips For Businesses

 A well-managed cloud system can help an organization reduce risks, and drive down costs significantly.
 Some of the best practices in cloud management that ensure this include:

-- Choosing a suitable business intelligence solution, like Zuar
+- Choosing suitable business intelligence solutions, like Mitto

 - Using automation to simplify cloud management